sierrezinal/terraform-google-nestedvirt/README.md

 000000-FFFFFF-EEEEEE  Mon compte de facturation  True
 ```

-Next we create a admin project for use by terraform.
+Next we create an parent project for use by terraform.

 ```bash
 $ gcloud iam service-accounts create terraform \